Jab2870/dvdrip/README.md

 ## Features:
   - With minimal configuration:
-    - Encodes videos in mp4 files with h.264 video and aac audio.
+    - Encodes videos in mkv files with h.264 video and aac audio.
       (compatible with a wide variety of media players without additional transcoding, including PS3, Roku, and most smart phones, smart TVs and tablets).